fire1ce/3os.org/docs/penetration-testing/android/frida-server.md

 ---
-title: Frida Server for SSL Pinning Bypass
 description: Android Penetration Testing - guide for installing and using frida server on android for bypassing SSL Pinning
 ---

+# Frida Server for SSL Pinning Bypass

 ## Requirements